robinmamie/intro_computer_graphics/assignment_2/Exercise2-Group5/readme.md

 No major difficulty was encountered during the implementation of this part, thanks to crystal clear instructions and a good team work.

 ## 1. Ambient
 We simply needed to change the color that is used.
-We replaced the normal color by the ambient one which is the multiplication of the ambiance lightning and the material properties.
+We replaced the normal color by the ambient one which is the multiplication of the ambiance lighting and the material properties.

 ## 2. Diffuse
 We had to compute the contribution of each light ray which obviously depends on its direction (the difference between the light source position and the concerned point).